 By News Team

-The first question on everybody’s lips: when does Love Island start?
-Well after months of rumours swirling as to when the series would commence, it has now been announced that proceedings will be kicking off on ITV on June 28.
-A teaser clip has been released across social media for the new series involving presenter Laura Whitmore, suggesting she will be the Love Island host once again this year.
-Her husband Iain Stirling, meanwhile, should of course be providing the narration in his own hilarious way.
+A teaser clip was released across social media for the new series involving presenter Laura Whitmore, who is the Love Island host once again this year.
+Her husband Iain Stirling, meanwhile, is of course providing the narration in his own hilarious way.

 Where is Love Island?

 There had been some talk about the Love Island location this year having to be in the UK, which doesn’t exactly conjure up images of the sun and sea we’ve come to expect from previous series.
-However, Love Island fans can breathe a sigh of relief, as while it has not yet been officially confirmed, the show is reportedly set to return to its spiritual home of Mallorca, with ITV Commissioner Amanda Stavri telling Digital Spy: “We haven’t announced anything officially but Mallorca is very much the home of Love Island.”
+However, Love Island fans can breathe a sigh of relief, as the show has returned to its spiritual home of Mallorca.
+The villa is in the town of Sant Llorenç des Cardassar, located on the island’s east coast.

 Who are the Love Island 2021 contestants?